tahoe-lafs/tahoe-lafs/docs/specifications/mutable.rst

 gap between the two implementations (my original intention had been to make SDMF a clean subset of MDMF, where any single-segment MDMF file could be handled by the old SDMF code).
-In the fall of 2011, Kevan's code was finally integrated, and first made available in the Tahoe-1.9.0 release.
+In the fall of 2011, Kevan's code was finally integrated, and first made available in the Tahoe-LAFS v1.9.0 release.

 SDMF vs. MDMF
 -------------